bruceravel/BLA-XANES/doc/metis/index.rst

 =================

-The :demeter:`metis` program is modal, providing slightly different functionality for HERFD, XES, and RXES data sets.
+The :demeter:`metis` program is modal, providing slightly different functionality for HERFD, XES, and RXES data sets or for individual images.
 At the command line, it is invoked with a command line argument to put it into the correct mode.

 To start :demeter:`metis` in XES mode, provide the ``xes`` argument: